COVID-19 Hasn’t Stopped Workplace Bullying

 - Individual biopsychosocial factors.
 Genetics, personality, early life events, cognitive and behavioural patterns, mental health history, lifestyle factors and coping style.

-Senior leadership must also be involved and committed to supporting the necessary mental health and wellbeing programs that would make a meaningful dent in workplace bullying.
-What else?
+Senior leadership must also be involved and committed to supporting the necessary mental health and wellbeing programs that would make a meaningful dent in workplace bullying in an effort to improve mental health and productivity in the workplace.

 To find out what other strategies you can use, download our Guide to Preventing and Responding to Bullying in the Workplace: